 Decriminalization means possession is not criminal if it is less than 10grams.
 Instead, there’s a maximum $100 fine for the first time.
 For the second time, the max increases to $250.
 Growing supplies are also decriminalized, but you could face a citation.

 While it is true that Maryland has relaxed their marijuana laws, the police aren’t always on the same page.
 Although the state has decriminalized, the police are still very likely to arrest first and ask questions later.
 Of course, there are some things that will definitely put you in jail – such as carrying a large amount of weed.
-Possession of 50 lbs of marijuana or more will send you to jail for at least five years.

 Maryland is decriminalized, but you shouldn’t push your luck.
-Currently, those with a medical need for marijuana could possibly merely be charged $1000 if caught growing a couple plants, but not necessarily.
+Currently, those with a medical need for marijuana could possibly merely be charged $1000 if caught growing a couple of plants, but not necessarily.
 A slap on the wrist is not a guarantee, especially if they can find anything else to charge you with.
 Consult a lawyer and ask if this is your situation.

 Growing marijuana in Maryland